skilld-labs/kaizer/scripts/theme-generator/README.md

 - PostCSS v8.4
 - Javascript ES6+ (No need for ES5 anymore, because all major browsers already [supporting](https://caniuse.com/?search=es6) ES6)
 - Drupal's breakpoints in CSS and JS.
 [Read more](some_link)
+- Rems everywhere.
+Write your source css styles in pixels, but on the `build` it will be converted to `rems` automatically.
 - [Storybook](https://storybook.js.org/docs/react/builders/vite) v7.0
 - [ECOSYSTEM_NAME] component generator - [learn more](https://www.npmjs.com/package/@skilld/kaizer-component-generator)
 - Linting and auto-fixer of CSS, JS, YML files using Stylelint, Eslint and Prettier